Chien-Hung/DetVisGUI/README.md

 ## Directly Inference model on GUI

 If you want to inference model and directly show the results on GUI, please run the following command.
-For running the example, you need to download [faster_rcnn_r50_fpn_1x_coco](https://github.com/open-mmlab/mmdetection/tree/master/configs/faster_rcnn) / [mask_rcnn_r50_fpn_1x_coco](https://github.com/open-mmlab/mmdetection/tree/master/configs/mask_rcnn) checkpoints from mmdetection github and place them in checkpoints.
+For running the example, you need to download [faster_rcnn_r50_fpn_1x_coco](https://github.com/open-mmlab/mmdetection/tree/master/configs/faster_rcnn) / [mask_rcnn_r50_fpn_1x_coco](https://github.com/open-mmlab/mmdetection/tree/master/configs/mask_rcnn) checkpoints from mmdetection (the configs is prepared in this repo), and place checkpoints in the DetVisGUI folder.

 ```
 python DetVisGUI_test.py ${CONFIG_FILE} ${CHECKPOINT_FILE} ${TEST_IMAGES_FOLDER} [--device ${DEVICE}]